 The influence of Kamancheh on the Instruments and music of the West and the East

 However, after entering the world of music, Violin was able to take the place of Kamancheh in music due to its extraordinary power, as well as it’s very high clarity and transparency.
-Even the Violin diminished the presence of this instrument in original Iranian music.
+The Violin even diminished the presence of this instrument in Iranian music.